doctorrabb/memory_star/README.md

-Memory Star - is a memory editor for process memory.
+Memory Star - is a editor for process memory.